The Cloisters: Langon chapel

 The Langon chapel is on the museum's ground level.
 Its right wall was built around 1126 for the Romanesque Cathédrale Notre-Dame-du-Bourg de Digne.
 The chapter house consists of a single aisle nave and transepts taken from a small Benedictine parish church built around 1115 at Notre Dame de Pontaut.
 When acquired, it was in disrepair, its upper level in use as a storage place for tobacco.
 About three-quarters of its original stonework was moved to New York.

 The chapel is entered from the Romanesque hall through a doorway, a large, elaborate French Gothic stone entrance commissioned by the Burgundian court for Moutiers-Saint-Jean Abbey in Burgundy, France.
 Moutiers-Saint-Jean was sacked, burned, and rebuilt several times.
 In 1567, the Huguenot army removed the heads from the two kings, and in 1797 the abbey was sold as rubble for rebuilding.
 The site lay in ruin for decades and lost further sculptural elements until Barnard arranged for the entrances' transfer to New York.
 The doorway had been the main portal of the abbey, and was probably built as the south transept door.

 Carvings on the elaborate white oolitic limestone doorway depict the Coronation of the Virgin and contains foliated capitals and statuettes on the outer piers; including two kings positioned in the embrasures and various kneeling angels.
 Carvings of angels are placed in the archivolts above the kings.
 The large figurative sculptures on either side of the doorway represent the early Frankish kings Clovis I (d.
 511) and his son Chlothar I (d.
 561).
 The piers are lined with elaborate and highly detailed rows of statuettes, which are mostly set in niches, and are badly damaged; most have been decapitated.
-The heads on the right hand capital were for a time believed to represent Henry II of England.
-Seven capitals survive from the original church, with carvings of human figures or heads, some of which as have been identified as historical persons, including Eleanor of Aquitaine.
+The heads on the right-hand capital were for a time believed to represent Henry II of England.
+Seven capitals survive from the original church, with carvings of human figures or heads, some of which have been identified as historical persons, including Eleanor of Aquitaine.